Get access to everything we publish when you sign up for Outside+ Join today!.

-While there are a growing number of great cheese alternatives (Daiya, anyone?), true cheese lovers agree that some dairy-free cheeses can be rubbery and bland.
-Some also contain soy, another allergen, and most are made with casein, a milk product that’s not appropriate for anyone who follows a vegan diet or is seriously allergic to milk products.
+While there are a growing number of great cheese alternatives, some dairy-free cheeses can be rubbery and bland.
+Some also contain soy, a common allergen, and they occasionally are made with casein, a milk product that’s not appropriate for anyone who follows a vegan diet or is seriously allergic to milk products.

-For the best-tasting, cleanest, dairy-free cheese, try making your own.
+For the great-tasting dairy-free cheese, try making your own.
 You can find lots of dairy-free and vegan cookbooks with cheese recipes, or experiment with your own.
 Some tips to get you started:

 1. Make Vegan Cheeses with Nuts

 Begin with nuts as the main ingredient—they’re high in protein and healthy fats that add body and a creamy mouth-feel.
 Soak nuts for 3-8 hours to improve their texture and reduce compounds that interfere with digestion and protein absorption.
 Pine nuts, cashews, or walnuts are the best choices for soft cheeses, while macadamias, almonds, and Brazil nuts make great bases for firmer cheeses.